 ii.
 Except for 401(k) employer contributions, which will be passed through as such costs are actually incurred, the mutually agreed upon annual rates and charges for employee benefits shall not be subject to increase or decrease until the next annual budget cycle, unless the Parties mutually agree otherwise.

 iii.
-If during an audit, Kellogg finds that Service Provider has improperly invoiced Kellogg for any Charges, then Service Provider will reimburse Kellogg for the over payment and the interest accrued on the over payment at the rate of 1.5% per month from the invoice date(s).
+If during an audit, Kellogg finds that Service Provider has improperly invoiced Kellogg for any Charges, then Service Provider will reimburse Kellogg for the over payment.

 iv.
 If the results of any such audit reveal that Service Provider has improperly invoiced Kellogg in an amount in excess of 5% of any Charges, then in addition to the foregoing reimbursement and interest, Service Provider will reimburse Kellogg for all out-of-pocket costs incurred in the performance of the audit.
 All Records produced in an audit are deemed Confidential Information of either Party as applicable.

-10.2 Unless otherwise provided herein, Service Provider must retain all Records relating to the operation of the Facility or the Services provided herein in accordance with the Kellogg record retention policy provided by Kellogg to Service Provider, or in accordance with such other policy or procedures as mutually agreed upon by the parties.

 11. Business Continuity, Force Majeure and Disaster Recovery